-- Renewals and maintenance programmes delivered through contracts with AT and GWRC. - Completing the major improvement projects like electrifying Papakura to Pukekohe and building a third main line between the busy Wiri to Quay Park junction in metro areas, and new stations at Drury Central, Drury West and Paerātā - Completing any Transitional Rail projects, such as: (Rail Network Growth Impact Management (RNGIM), Auckland Metro Remediation (AMR), and Wellington Metro Upgrade Programme (WMUP)).
+- Renewals and maintenance programmes delivered through contracts with AT and GWRC - Completing the major improvement projects such as electrifying Papakura to Pukekohe and building a third main line in the busy section between Wiri to Westfield, and improvements at Quay Park to improve rail access to the Port to Auckland, and new stations at Drury Central, Drury West and Paerātā - Completing any Transitional Rail projects, such as: Rail Network Growth Impact Management (RNGIM), Auckland Metro Remediation (AMR), and Wellington Metro Upgrade Programme (WMUP).

-Investment Management Activity Class 3-year total \$13.3m Category 3-year indicative spend Components Benefits KiwiRail strategic future planning \$13.3m Strategic future planning for the future development and long-term requirements of the Auckland and Wellington networks.
-This includes input into regional and all of government projects and policy initiatives, business case and feasibility study development, urban development, and stakeholder engagement Supports long-term planning Support passenger growth and Vehicle Kilometres Travelled (VKT) reductions Improved resilience Improved productivity and efficiency
+Investment Management activity class 3-year total \$13.3m Category 3-year indicative spend Components Benefits KiwiRail strategic future planning \$13.3m Strategic future planning for the future development and long-term requirements of the Auckland and Wellington networks This includes input into regional and all of government projects and policy initiatives, business case and feasibility study development, urban development, and stakeholder engagement Supports long-term planning Support passenger growth and Vehicle Kilometres Travelled (VKT) reductions Improved resilience Improved productivity and efficiency

 Like the nation's roads and highways, the rail network constitutes vital infrastructure that delivers wider benefits.
-The RNIP sets out the three-year investment programme and ten-year forecast for the national rail network and metropolitan networks.
+The RNIP sets out the 3-year investment programme and 10-year forecast for the national rail network and metropolitan networks.